afalco/spinqit-qae-triangulum-/README.md

 g(x)=x
 $$

-also succeeded under the same reduced schedule, whereas tests with
+also succeeded under the same reduced schedule for the **midpoint rule only**, whereas tests with

 $$
 g(x)=x^2